frontzen/design-system/README.md

 ## ⌨️ Development

-This repo is powered by [Nx](https://nx.dev).
-You can use Nx commands to work with this repo.
-We recommend using [Nx vscode extention](https://nx.dev/using-nx/console#nx-console-for-vscode) for better experience.
+This repo is powered by [TurboRepo](https://turbo.build/repo).
+You can use TurboRepo commands to work with this repo.

 To run all storybooks locally: